ligi/docs/docs/trezor-apps/_sources/coinmap.rst.txt

 .. image:: images/coinmap04.png

 If your device is locked, you will have to enter your PIN.
-Note, that PIN is never asked again until you disconect and reconnect the device.
+Note, that PIN is never asked again until you disconnect and reconnect the device.

 .. image:: images/coinmap05.png

 When signed in, adding a new venue is a matter of seconds: Right click on the location where you want to place new venue and select Add Venue.
-Then fill out name of your business and other details and click Save.
+Then fill out the name of your business and other details and click Save.
 That's it, you have just added your business to Coinmap.

 .. image:: images/coinmap01.png